 The two hottest months of the year are July and August where temperatures can get as high as 38 °C (100 °F) on the eastern side of the island, though in Havana where the Northeast trade winds provide a steady welcome breeze temperatures tend to hover around the 32 °C (90°F) mark.
 High levels of humidity can make these months uncomfortable, particularly inland and in the east.

 Officially, hurricane season starts from 1st June and runs until the end of November, although unofficially locals tend not to expect any storms until July.
 Cuba has received its fair share of tropical storms, generally they tend to pass the island on their way to the States, so although there will be very strong winds and plenty of rain, it is unlikely to be life-threatening.
-Cuba’s has the best safety records and evacuation procedures in the Caribbean in the event and virtually none or extremely low casualty rates in stark contrast to places such as Haiti and also the U.S. If you book your trip between June and November you should allow for the possibility of a hurricane and ensure you have full comprehensive travel insurance to cover your trip.
+Cuba has the best safety records and evacuation procedures in the Caribbean in these events and virtually none or extremely low casualty rates in stark contrast to places such as Haiti and also the U.S. If you book your trip between June and November you should allow for the possibility of a hurricane and ensure you have full comprehensive travel insurance to cover your trip.